Onirim/Camply/rulebook.md

 # My Game System

 In this section, you can present the game system you use to your players, as well as your house rules.

-For the purposes of this demo, I invite you to explore the features of Camply TTRPG Manager.
+**For the purposes of this demo, I invite you to explore the features of Camply TTRPG Manager and follow a small example campaign with the campaign follow code `85E0AEBC`**

 ## Characters Tab